Austin Voth puts Nationals in a hole, and their second half starts with another loss

 They fell to the Red Sox, 9-5, after Voth continued his disappointing summer.
 He now has a 7.99 ERA in six starts.
-He made Manager Dave Martinez make a too-quick call to the bullpen.
+He forced Manager Dave Martinez to make a too-quick call to the bullpen.
 The Nationals inched back with bursts of offense, only to drop a series to one of the sport’s worst teams.
 Washington is 12-19 after starting the second half of this weird season with a thud.

 The Nationals have not won back-to-back games since Aug.
-10 and 11, and they have not taken a three-game series all year.
+10 and 11.

 “Typically when you score five runs you feel pretty good about the game,” Martinez said, adding that he would soon sit down and assess what to do with Voth moving forward.
 “That hasn’t been the case so far.”

 Trades swirled through baseball before Sunday’s game began in Boston.
-The Red Sox sent first baseman Mitch Moreland to San Diego for a pair of prospects.
+The Red Sox sent first baseman Mitch Moreland to the San Diego Padres for a pair of prospects.
 The Atlanta Braves acquired left-hander Tommy Milone from the Baltimore Orioles, then slated him to face the Philadelphia Phillies on Sunday night.
 The Chicago Cubs added José Martínez in a deal with the Tampa Bay Rays.
 Then in the first inning, as Voth was knocked around, the Orioles shipped reliever Mychal Givens to the Colorado Rockies.

 There’s a clear thread among the Padres, Braves, Cubs and Rockies heading into Monday’s trade deadline: They’re all solidly in the mix.
 The Braves and Cubs finished the weekend in first place of their respective divisions.
 The Padres and Rockies are eyeing wild-card spots.
 They’re all hoping to make an expanded 16-team playoff field.

 But the Nationals will need a serious surge to join them.
 It’s not just a matter of how many games back they are.
-It’s that there’s so much traffic ahead, with four teams above them in the NL East and almost everyone above them in the wild-card standings.
+It’s that there’s so much traffic ahead, with four teams above them in the National League East and almost everyone above them in the wild-card standings.
 They have used 31 of their 60 games to dig quite the hole.

 “They understand we’ve been here before, but we only have a month left.
 Not by any means are we out of it — they know that,” Martinez said Sunday morning, adding that he didn’t expect the Nationals to make a splashy trade.
 “We just got to get on a stretch here where we win two out of three games, win three out of four games, and then go from there.”